Jaseelkt007/ML/README.md

 # AI
-Sharing my knowledge in Deep learning area through some of the projects i did
+Demonstrating my understanding of deep learning by implementing research papers and developing applied projects based on core concepts in the field.